Speedwells – Veronica SPP.: Edible & Medicinal Uses of the Green Tea of Wild Plants

 Common Juniper – Juniperus Communis

-In Chippewa, ga’gawan’dagisid meaning deceptive, common junipers “berries” aren’t as sweet as they appear.
-(I’m not actually sure that is why deceptive is the descriptive name.)
+Common junipers (Juniperus communis) “berries” aren’t as sweet as they appear.
 But common juniper is still an edible and medicinal plant, especially popular in Northern Europe.
-In Haliburton, Ontario, you’ll find communis var. depressa Pursh.
-It’s been fairly common around here, especially …
+In Haliburton, Ontario, you’ll find J. communis var. depressa Pursh.
+It’s been fairly common around here, especially dotting open fields.
+With our forest taking back the land that was cleared it …

 Read more